k13w/heavly/README.md

 ###How to generate your backdoor:
 ```
-    heavly ./heavly.py -g "name_of_backdoor" "password of backdoor"
+    ./heavly.py -g "name_of_backdoor" "password of backdoor"
     python3 heavly.py -g "name_of_backdoor" "password of backdoor"
     heavly.py -g "name_of_backdoor" "password of backdoor"
  ```